 Security over uncalled capital commitments and rights to call capital are typically expressed as an assignment by way of security and it is usual for both the fund (acting through its GP) and the GP to be party to the security agreement.
-The Exempted Limited Partnership Act (Revised) provides that the right to make capital calls and receive the proceeds of them are assets of the exempted limited partnership and are held on trust for the exempted limited partnership by the GP.
-Where rights to call capital have been formally delegated to the fund's investment manager (either within the terms of the fund's exempted limited partnership agreement or pursuant to an investment management agreement) consideration should be given as to whether the investment manager ought to also grant security over any rights it may have to call capital on behalf of the fund.
+The Exempted Limited Partnership Act (Revised) provides that the right to make capital calls and receive the proceeds of them are assets of the exempted limited partnership by the GP.
+Where rights to call capital have been formally delegated to the fund's investment manager (either within the terms of the fund's exempted limited partnership agreement) consideration should be given as to whether the investment manager ought to also grant security over any rights it may have to call capital on behalf of the fund.
 Security over a Cayman Islands bank account would typically be expressed as a bank account charge and would be entered into by the fund acting through its GP.